 For Linux virtual machines, VMware Host-Guest Filesystem is not supported in secure boot mode.
 Remove VMware Host-Guest Filesystem from VMware Tools before you enable secure boot.

-- In the Edit Settings dialog, open Boot Options, and ensure that firmware is set to EFI.
+- Under Boot Options, ensure that firmware is set to EFI.

-- Click the Enable secure boot check box and click OK.
+- Select your task.
+Select the Secure Boot check box to enable secure boot. and click OK.

 When the virtual machine boots, only components with valid signatures are allowed.
 The boot process stops with an error if it encounters a component with a missing or invalid signature.